vuejs/eslint-plugin-vue/docs/rules/component-options-name-casing.md

 Please note that if you use kebab case in `components` options, you can **only** use kebab case in template;
-and, if you use camel case in `components` options, you **can't** use pascal case in template.
+and if you use camel case in `components` options, you **can't** use pascal case in template.

 For demonstration, the code example is invalid: